Cart (empty) 0

 The word perfume comes from the Latin per fumus (through smoke).

-The incense, made up of embroidered spices, was the first form of perfume, the one offered to the gods.
+Incense, made from crushed aromatics, was the first form of perfume, the one offered to the gods.

 The language of perfume is as ephemeral as the scent itself.

-Perfumers and poets evoke music and colors to try to describe its effects, but it is certain that a perfume creates reactions that can remind you of many memories.
+Perfumers and poets evoke music and colours to try and describe its effects, but it's certain that a fragrance evokes reactions that can bring back many memories.

-Before composing your personal fragrance, you need to try several types and fragrance forces to see what is best for your skin.
+Before putting together your own personal fragrance, you should try several types and strengths of perfume to see what suits your skin best.

-A drop of essential oil lasts longer than the same oil in an alcoholic solution, but each oil at its optimal threshold.
+A drop of essential oil lasts longer than the same oil in an alcoholic solution, but each oil has its optimum threshold.

-Cologne water is only a more diluted solution of essential oils.
-It is made to be sprayed on the skin after the bath - before applying your fragrance.
+Eau de Cologne is simply a more diluted solution of essential oils.
+It is designed to be sprayed onto the skin after bathing - before applying your perfume.

-The toilet water contains more essential oils than the cologne water and can replace the fragrance for those who prefer a light aroma.
+Eau de toilette contains more essential oils than Eau de Cologne and can replace perfume for those who prefer a lighter aroma.

-Certain perfumes, narcissus, tubery, violet or civette, for example, can cause discomfort if you breathe too close or in too concentrated form.
+Some fragrances - narcissus, tuberose, violet or civet, for example - can cause discomfort if inhaled too closely or in too concentrated a form.

-In fact, some people are allergic to all perfumes.
-If you have a tendency to allergy, consult your doctor before you start making a perfume.
+In fact, some people are allergic to all fragrances.
+If you have a tendency to allergies, consult your doctor before starting to make perfume.

-Before the discovery of synthetic aromas, all perfumes contained essential oils from various parts of plants, and products of animal origin.
+Before the discovery of synthetic aromas, all perfumes contained essential oils derived from various parts of plants and animal products.

-Essential oils remain at the base of the whole perfumery, but today a large number of natural oils, especially those of animal origin, are replaced by synthetic products.
+Essential oils remain the basis of all perfumery, but today a large number of natural oils, particularly those of animal origin, are being replaced by synthetic products.

-There are also many synthetic oils that are pure chemical inventions and do not resemble anything found in nature.
+There are also many synthetic oils that are pure chemical inventions and bear no resemblance to anything found in nature.

 These oils are quite volatile at room temperature.
-It is therefore very important to well butcher the containers to avoid evaporation.
+It is therefore very important to cap containers tightly to prevent evaporation.

 How to choose essential oils ?